 2. Step Two:

-Place an oven-safe baking dish or pan on the middle rack of your toaster oven.
+Place an oven-safe a toaster oven baking dish or pan on the middle rack of your toaster oven.
 It is important to ensure that you have chosen an appropriate dish or pan for this purpose as some can crack or even shatter under the intense temperatures, posing a danger to the user.
 The middle rack of the toaster oven is perfect as it allows the air from the convection heating to swirl around and envelope the salmon, ensuring it is well cooked all of the way through.

 3. Step Three: